 I found that I really enjoyed the client-facing aspects of my job and I felt that working with clients played into my strengths as a PT (building relationships with people, educating them, and earning their trust).

-In my role as a client success manager (sometimes called a client success associate), I worked directly with clients to ensure they were receiving the value they expected from our product.
+In my role as a client success manager (sometimes called a client success associate, customer success manager, or success manager), I worked directly with clients to ensure they were receiving the value they expected from our product.
 I would train them on best practices, conduct business reviews, advise on product workflows, and occasionally visit the clients to deliver trainings or to present new product features.

 I was ultimately promoted to senior manager of client success at this same company.